 Pin’s SOC 2 Type 2 certification was verified by an independent auditor over a sustained period, not a point-in-time snapshot.
 The certification covers encryption at rest and in transit, strict access controls, network security protocols, and authentication mechanisms.
 Pin also maintains a public Trust Center at trust.pin.com (powered by Wolfia) where you can verify certifications and review the subprocessor list.

-On bias elimination, Pin’s AI has checkpoints at every step of the process.
-No candidate names, gender, or protected characteristics are fed to the AI.
-The company conducts regular team reviews of AI outputs and third-party fairness audits to ensure guardrails hold up in practice.
+On bias elimination, Pin’s AI runs checkpoints at every step, and because no candidate names, gender, or protected characteristics are ever fed to the model, the guardrails are structural rather than aspirational.
+To confirm they hold up in practice, the company runs regular team reviews of AI outputs alongside third-party fairness audits.

 As of 2026, SOC 2 certification status for Noon hasn’t been published.
 That doesn’t mean the platform lacks security controls - many startups implement strong security before pursuing formal certification.
 But for enterprise buyers, procurement teams, and regulated industries, a published SOC 2 Type 2 certification is often a non-negotiable requirement.
 Without it, expect internal pushback during vendor evaluation.